sybilhoangRG/support.balsamiq.com/content/misc/webdemo.md

 {{% alert info %}}**Note:** These steps assume that you already have an existing Balsamiq Cloud account and [Space](https://docs.balsamiq.com/cloud/spaces/).
 If you don’t already have one, make sure to check out the [Quick Start Guide](https://docs.balsamiq.com/cloud/intro/#quick-start-guide) to get started on your project.{{% /alert %}}

 Now that the web demo site is no longer available, any projects and wireframes created there are no longer available.
-If you previously downloaded a project you can easily get it into Cloud: [Managing Projects](https://docs.balsamiq.com/cloud/projects/)
+If you previously downloaded a project you can easily get it into Cloud.
+See the [Managing Projects](https://docs.balsamiq.com/cloud/projects/) documentation to learn more.

 ![](//media.balsamiq.com/img/support/prodfaqs/webdemo_2.png)